 Cast: Kojiro Howgo, Kyoto Enami, Yuzo Hayakawa

-This second instalment in the Gamera series sees three treasure hunters find an opal that turns out to be the egg of monster Baragon.
+This second installment in the Gamera series sees three treasure hunters find an opal that turns out to be the egg of monster Baragon.
 I was hoping for some inventive special effects but ended up very bored and disappointed.
 First I had to sit through forty minutes of sleep-inducing build-up.
 Then the action arrived in the form of two men dressed in ludicrous monster-suits fight each other around terrible looking scale models.
 Gamera (a ‘huge’ turtle) gets defeated within five minutes, so we are forced to watch Baragon (a dinosaur of sorts) roam around, looking stupid for another forty-five minutes.
 I thought the movie was black and white, until I noticed a blue ray (no pun intended).
 That’s how great the DVD-release from Alpha Video is.
 No redeeming qualities at all which makes this a complete piece of garbage.